merps/f5-rtd-sre-demo/docs/html/customer.rst

 Customer Objectives
 ------------------------------------------------------------------
-In a galaxy far, far, away someone had a *terrible* idea of creating a php application called Customer Portal Application (CAP - yes, I am a sadist).
-Customer MeBeFake (MBF) currently hosts
-***'ne1MBF, CAP'***, Customer Portal Application, on-premises an the primary objects of this solution is
+In a galaxy far, far, away someone had a *terrible* idea of creating a php application called Customer Portal Application (CAP - *yes, I am a sadist*).
+Customer MeBeFake (MBF) currently hosts **'ne1MBF, CAP'**, Customer Portal Application, on-premises an the primary objects of this solution is
 to:

 1) Provision Infrastucture as Code (IaC) for CSP's
-2) Provide Integration of a CloudAgnostic SRE solution
+2) Provide Integration of a Cloud Agnostic SaaS SRE solution
 3) Reduce *'tool-sprawl'*, Infrastucture and management overheads through manual processes.